ietf-wg-cellar/ebml-specification/specification.markdown

 All data of an EBML Document following the EBML Header may be considered the EBML Body.
-The end of the EBML Body, as well as the end of the EBML Document that it is contained within, may be considered as whichever comes first: the beginning of a new level 0 EBML Header or the end of the file.
+The end of the EBML Body, as well as the end of the EBML Document that contains the EBML Body, is considered as whichever comes
+first: the beginning of a new level 0 EBML Header or the end of the file.
 The EBML Body MAY only consist of EBML Elements and MUST NOT contain any data that is not part of an EBML Element.
 Although the EBML specification itself defines precisely what EBML Elements are to be used within the EBML Header, the EBML specification does not name or